 Towing Distance

-How far away do you reside from where your vehicle broke down?
-The longer it takes for a tow truck to come to pick up your car, the more that tow will cost.
+How far away from where your vehicle broke down do you reside?
+The longer it takes for a tow truck to come to pick up your car, the more the tow will cost.

 Towing Company Location